BaldaniyaParth/Movie-App/README.md

 # Movie App

 ## Description
-This is a movie application built using HTML, CSS, and JavaScript.
+This is a responsive movie application built using HTML, CSS, and JavaScript.
 It allows users to discover popular movies, view their details, and search for specific movies.
+The application is designed to work seamlessly across various devices and screen sizes.

 ## Live Demo
 You can try the live link here :